 The Emergency Meal Program

-If you are experiencing food insecurity, please complete The Emergency Meal Program Form, for Fall 2023.
+If you are experiencing food insecurity, please complete The Emergency Meal Program Form, for Winter 2024.
 This program aims to support students with food insecurity who do not have access to regular and nutritious meals.
 As with other ECRT resources, the emergency meal program should not be used as an alternative option to other available resources.

 The eligibility criteria for the Emergency Meal Program is as follows: